-In 2020, there were just over 3,613,600 births in the United States.
-The five-state Great Lakes region recorded 505,773 births in 2020, or about 14% of all births in the U.S. that year.
-With 10.80 births per 1,000 population, the Great Lakes' regional birth rate was only 1.5% below the national average birth rate.
+In 2021, there were nearly 3,664,300 births in the United States.
+The five-state Great Lakes region recorded 508,687 births in 2021, or about 13.9% of all births in the U.S. that year.
+With 10.78 births per 1,000 population, the Great Lakes' regional birth rate was about 2.4% lower than the national average birth rate.
+Only one state in the region, Indiana, registered a birth rate in 2021 that exceeded the U.S. national average of 11.04 births per 1,000 population.
 Further examination of state-level data from the National Center for Health Statistics, a unit of the CDC, provides the following details about birth rates in the Great Lakes region:

 (*) number of births per 1,000 population